mehulagg/gitlab/doc/user/clusters/agent/index.md

 the configuration repository project.
 Creating this record also creates a Secret needed to configure the Agent in subsequent steps.
 You can create an Agent record either:

-- Through the Rails console, by running `rails c`:
+- Through the Rails console, see [Starting a Rails console session](https://docs.gitlab.com/ee/administration/operations/rails_console.html#starting-a-rails-console-session) for details how to start it:

   ```ruby
   project = ::Project.find_by_full_path("path-to/your-configuration-project")